^

 Differential diagnosis of conjunctival melanoma

-• Melanoma of the ciliary body with extraocular proliferation.
+• Ciliary body melanoma with extraocular extension.

-• Pigmented conjunctival carcinoma in black skin.
+• Pigmented conjunctival carcinoma in dark-skinned individuals.

 Where does it hurt?